It's Your Choice 2018

 Care Act (ACA), allows individuals to shop for health insurance outside

 of our program.
-This may be of interest to annuitants who are paying premiums
+This may be of interest to retirees who are paying premiums

 out-of-pocket.
 Note: Premiums for Marketplace insurance cannot